nosanity03/quadratic-placer/README.md

-# quadratic-placer
+# Quadratic-Placer
 A quadratic placer for placements of chips with less than 100000 gates.
+Can be extended to a higher number of gates as well.